cdktf/cdktf-provider-ionoscloud/docs/s3ObjectCopy.java.md

 If the bucket is configured as a website, redirects requests for this object copy to another object copy in the same bucket or to an external URL.

-IONOS S3 Object Copy Storage stores the value of this header in the object copy metadata
+IONOS Object Storage Object Copy Storage stores the value of this header in the object copy metadata

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.9/docs/resources/s3_object_copy#website_redirect S3ObjectCopy#website_redirect}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.0/docs/resources/s3_object_copy#website_redirect S3ObjectCopy#website_redirect}

 ---